zarf-dev/proposals/0026-enhanced-state-management/README.md

 ##### Prerequisite testing updates

 The e2e suite will need to simulate a controlled stop (sending `SIGINT`/`SIGTERM` to a running `zarf package deploy`/`zarf package remove`) so [Graceful Cancellation Handling](#graceful-cancellation-handling) can be exercised end-to-end rather than only unit tested.
-Test fixtures will also be needed for `--prune`: package definitions that differ only by an added/removed component or chart, so orphan-detection can be tested against a real upgrade rather than a synthetic diff.
+Test fixtures will also be needed for each `--prune` scope: package definitions that differ only by an added/removed component, chart, or image, so scope selection and orphan-detection can be tested against a real upgrade rather than a synthetic diff.
 Fixtures driving multiple sequential deploy/remove cycles against the same package will also be needed to exercise `Events` accumulation and retention eviction once the cap is exceeded.

 ##### Unit tests